MovingBlocks/TempDoc/Codebase-Structure.md

 Most our projects are organized using [Gradle](http://www.gradle.org), a build automation tool similar to [Maven](http://maven.apache.org), but using [Groovy](http://groovy.codehaus.org) as its language.
 This allows for some pretty powerful scripting and customization of a local developer setup.

-You interact with Gradle using a "gradlew" wrapper script that takes care of setting up Gradle itself.
-No need to install anything.
-You simply run the command "gradlew" on any OS in the directory you've cloned the primary Terasology engine repo to and the correct version will be downloaded and executed.
+You interact with Gradle using a "gradlew" wrapper script that downloads and installs the correct project-specific version of Gradle itself.
+No need to install anything locally yourself.
+You simply run the command "gradlew" on any OS in the directory you've cloned the primary Terasology engine repo to and the correct version will be fetched and executed.

 Gradle works great with multiple sub-projects and builds a "project tree" before any functional work begins.
 This is great for dealing with dependencies but does also mean that if the project structure changes on one execution (such as when fetching a new module from GitHub) the new sub-project will only be included on the next execution.